 - Perform damage assessments by understanding traffic and communication patterns in network log data, data from emails and other file transfer methods

 - Access customs and border patrol data to reveal foreign travel

 - Load data into Splunk from databases that contain financial disclosure data obtained through public facing credit services

 Individuals who have access to sensitive government information should be monitored for activities that could be construed as malicious behaviors in the context of other external information.
 Unauthorized travel, wild fluctuations in credit scores, major relationship changes and starting a business are just a few of the activities that can be tracked in a variety of IT systems.

 Splunk can monitor and analyze this kind of IT data by watching for anomalous behaviors and performing on-demand correlations to other external data sources both inside and outside the agency.
 This approach can help you distinguish between an accidental policy violation and someone with malicious intent.

 Internet of Things and the Data-Driven Battlefield

 This data can be correlated with GPS data, weapon performance data and soldier health information to provide location and condition information for any unit.
-Units can be monitored in near real-time and proactively resupplied as data collected from RFID tagged equipment is added to the mix.
+Units can be monitored in near real-time and proactively resupplied as data from RFID tagged equipment is added to the mix.
 RFID data can be used to track inventory to support supply chain management and notify suppliers to restock.
-Weapon and ordinance sensor data can be used to monitor ordinance performance and with a look-up to manufacturer data understand which lot number from which manufacturer may be underperforming.
+Look-ups to manufacturer data can reveal performance information to understand which lot number from which manufacturer may be underperforming.